What is the Charlotte Mason Method??

-Manners, self control, service, all other fruits of the spirit ( love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self control), and etc.
+Manners, self control, serving others, all other fruits of the spirit ( love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self control), etc..

 We are unconsciously forming habits every day of our lives.
 Getting up at 6am, brushing your teeth, washing your face, doing the dishes…. these are all habits.

 Every day, every hour, the parents are either passively or actively forming those habits in their children upon which, more than upon anything else, future character and conduct depend… -Charlotte Mason